Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Bunker Hill Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Bunker Hill Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Bunker Hill Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 2 percentage points or ≥ 85%.

-Strategy 1: Teachers and staff will review the 2023-24 STAAR, PSTAAR, TELPAS, and local assessment data to design targeted instruction, intervention, and extension opportunities for all students.
+Strategy 1: All teachers will review the 2024-25 STAAR, TELPAS, and local assessment data to design targeted instruction, intervention, and extension opportunities for all students.

 Strategy's Expected Result/Impact: Assessment review gives information for teachers to align instruction to meet all student needs.

-Staff Responsible for Monitoring: Classroom teachers, SPED teachers, Interventionists
+Staff Responsible for Monitoring: Classroom teachers, SPED teachers, Interventionists, CAIS

 Funding Sources: - 199 PIC 11 - Instructional Services - $8,000, - 199 PIC 99 - Undistributed - $1,200

-Staff Responsible for Monitoring: Classroom teachers, SPED teachers, Interventionists
+Staff Responsible for Monitoring: Classroom teachers, SPED teachers, Interventionists, CAIS

 Goals